 Little Imps is a great little toy shop with the most impressive wooden toys.
 Minerva Beads at the top of the High Street make incredible jewelry and offer workshops.

 Hemp in Avalon, on the market square, is owned by Mr Free Rob Cannabis(he changed his name by deed poll).
 The shop no longer sells smoking paraphernalia but has a large selection of hemp based products and medicinal oils.
-Story goes that in 2011 Cannabis was planted by someone in the Glastonbury hanging baskets for the Britain in Bloom competition.
+The story goes that in 2011 Cannabis was planted by someone in the Glastonbury hanging baskets for the Britain in Bloom competition.

-For food there is Earthfare, a Health Food Store like no other, based in the old Woolworths store it is a mecca of healthy vegetarian foods and products.
+For food, there is Earthfare, a Health Food Store like no other, based in the old Woolworths store it is a mecca of healthy vegetarian foods and products.
 Stephens the Butchers, on the market square, stocks great local meat and game, even squirrel for those looking for interesting meats to cook with.

 Sew over the Moon, is a haberdashery shop full of all sorts of magical materials.
 The only haberdashery shop I know of that you can probably go into and ask for a set of fairy wings for your Glastonbury Faery Ball outfit.